 Director of Music Ministry, Brian Zuro, has been at our church since 1997.
 Brian holds undergraduate degrees in both organ performance and biology from the Oberlin Conservatory of Music and Oberlin College.
 While at Oberlin, he performed in numerous ensembles, was a featured soloist in NPR’s program, Pipe Dreams, and was a member of the varsity football team.
 Following Oberlin, Brian received his MA in music from Yale University where he studied at the Yale Institute of Sacred Music.
 In addition, he holds a law degree from Fordham University where he was inducted to the Order of the Coif.
 Brian has served in numerous churches, and when not playing music, he is a practicing attorney.
 Brian and his wife, Sarah, are the active parents of three children and two beagles.

-Kiren is the Youth Coordinator for our United Methodist Youth Fellowship (UMYF).
-As part of her responsibilities, Kiren works with the Associate Minister, Matt Hubbard, to design programming and organize the events for the youth (6th-12th grade) to participate in throughout the year.
+Kiren is Coordinator of Youth and Young Families Ministry.
+As part of her responsibilities, Kiren designs programming and organizes the events for the youth (5th-6th and 7th-12th grade) to participate in throughout the year.
 Kiren plays with the Bell Choir and co-teaches the Sunday School class for middle schoolers.
+Another aspect of her responsibilities is to assist in developing programming opportunities that meet the needs of younger families.
 Kiren grew up in Katonah, New York, where she was an active member of the Yorktown United Methodist Church.
-After receiving her B.A. at Muhlenberg College in Accounting and Music, she pursed a Master of Divinity at Drew University where she plans to graduate in Spring of 2018.
+After receiving her B.A. at Muhlenberg College in Accounting and Music, she pursed a Master of Divinity at Drew University where she graduated in May of 2018.
 Kiren has worked at the United Methodist Church in New Canaan since 2015.
-When she is not working or at school, Kiren enjoys hiking, relaxing at the beach, and reading Harry Potter.
-Kiren and her fiancé, Micah Coleman Campbell, a United Methodist pastor, plan to be wed in June 2018.
+When she is not working , Kiren enjoys hiking, relaxing at the beach, and reading Harry Potter.
+Kiren and her husband, Micah Coleman Campbell, a United Methodist pastor, were wed in June 2018.

 Cathy currently serves as the Coordinator of Children’s Music.
 Cathy grew up in Kansas City and received a degree in Music from Avila College.
 She moved to Connecticut when she married her husband, Richard.
 She went on to study the humanities and received her MAH from Manhattanville College.
 She was employed by New Canaan Country School as the Director of Lower School Music and worked at Low-Hewood Thomas as the music teacher for grades 4 through 12.
-In 1979, with the birth of their first child, Sam, Cathy became Chair of the Music Department and Dean of Students at King Low-Heywood Thomas.
-She remained in that position for 25 years.
+In 1979, with the birth of their first child, Sam, Cathy became Chair of the Music Department, Dean of Students, and a history teacher at King Low-Heywood Thomas.
+She remained in that position for 40 years.
 In the summer, Cathy teaches music at Horizons Summer Enrichment program hosted at New Canaan Country School.
 Cathy is active in the arts and has served as president of the board of Pro Arte Singers and is currently on the board for Summer Theater of New Canaan.
 She also oversees community service in the Upper School at King and has travelled to New Orleans, Nicaragua, and Costa Rica on service learning trips.
 Cathy has been on the staff at the UMC of New Canaan for over twenty years.
-She and her husband, Richard, live in Pound Ridge and have two adult children and three delightful grandchildren.
+She and her husband, Richard, have three adult children and four delightful grandchildren.

 Rose Ogrinc Krivoshik